arc42/arc42.org-site/_pages/download.md

      url: https://ukrainewar.carrd.co

-excerpt: "Version 8.0 - the most practical and effective arc42 ever."
+excerpt: "Version 8 - the most practical and effective arc42 ever."
 intro:
-  - excerpt: "Version 8.0, released February 2022."
+  - excerpt: "Version 8.1, released October 2022."

 ---

-Version 8.0, released February 2022, UA version August 2022.
+Version 8, released February 2022, UA version August 2022, CZ version October 2022.

+{: .notice}
+We are so happy to announce the availability of the Czech version of arc42 - thanx to Jakub RC.
+You rock!

 {: .notice}
 We are incredibly happy to announce the availability of the Ukrainian version of arc42 - thanx to Ivan Bulyk and support from [Larysa Visengeriyeva](https://twitter.com/visenger).